ahawkins/hawkins.io/blog/_posts/2012-10-31-iridium_architecture_notes.md

 ---
 layout: post
-title: The New Iridium: Architecture Notes
+title: "The New Iridium: Architecture Notes"
 tags: [javascript]
 ---